andreiaamaral/IsomiR-Window/README.md

  ## Instalation and usage

 The IsomiR Window is deployed in a Virtual Machine (download it at http://isomir.fc.ul.pt).
-For full details about how to install and use the IsomiR Window VM, please read the IsomiRWindow_install.pdf
+For full details about how to install and use the IsomiR Window VM, please download and read the IsomiRWindow_install.pdf

 ### Prerequisites

-There are NO PREREQUISITES for IsomiR Window VM, all software is already installed within the VM as well as all the IsomiR Window source code.
+There are **NO PREREQUISITES** for IsomiR Window VM, all software is already installed within the VM as well as all the IsomiR Window source code.
 Just follow the  installation manual: IsomiR Window_install.pdf

 But in case you want to run the IsomiR Window pipeline in standalone mode without installing the VM you will need the following third software: